-• The high-school graduation grade (tables report average values) is calculated for qualifications earned in Italy and graded on a scale from 1 to 100, also for students who finished school before 1999 and where graded on a scale from 1 to 60.

-- As regards Area of upper secondary diploma, the categories "In the South, but degree earned in the North or Central Italy", "in Central Italy, but degree earned in the North or the South" and "in the North, but degree earned in the South or Central Italy" do not include individuals who earned their upper secondary diploma in a province that borders on the province where they earned their university degrees. - In the question about previous university experiences, master's degree holders are asked to identify the educational credential that gave them access to the master's degree programme. - The variable major motivations for choosing the type of degree programme is a summary of the replies given to the two following questions.
+- The high-school graduation grade (tables report average values) is calculated for qualifications earned in Italy and graded on a scale from 1 to 100, even for students who finished school before 1999 and were graded on a scale from 1 to 60. - As regards Area of upper secondary diploma, the categories "In the South, but degree earned in the North or Central Italy", "in Central Italy, but degree earned in the North or the South" and "in the North, but degree earned in the South or Central Italy" do not include individuals who earned their upper secondary diploma in a province that borders on the province where they earned their university degrees.• In the question about previous university experiences, master's degree holders are asked to replay by mentioning the graduation certification that gave them access to the master's degree course. - The variable major motivations for choosing the type of degree course is a summary of the replies given to the two following questions.

-When you decided to enrol at the university degree programme you are about to complete now, which of the following motivations influenced you more?
+When you decided to enrol at the university degree course you are about to complete now, which of the following motivations influenced you more?

-Interest in the programme curriculum (mainly cultural factors)
+Interest in the course curriculum (mainly cultural factors)